scloud19/SECipedia/Ethical Hacking/Web_App_Security/mapping/web_app_sec_enumerating.md

       Another option is to tell the tool to actively spider the site using all of the already enumerated content as a starting point.
         For this to occur you need to identify any URLs that are dangerous or could break the applications session./

+Finding hidden content
+  It's fairly common for applications to contain functionality that is not directly visible in the main content
+    Ex:
+      Functions used in testing/debugging purposes that was never removed

+      This can also occur when an application exposes different functionality to different roles of users (admin, anonymous, etc.)
+        Spidering at one role may not find functionality exposed to another role (that's still 'open')

+    Examples of hidden content
+      Backup copies of live files.
+        As the file extension might be different, you can potentially navigate to these files (i.e. via directory traversal, etc.) and view the source.
+          This can inform attacks on the main page.

+      Backup archives
+        Can contain a full snapshot of files within (or outside of) the web root.

+      New functionality that has been deployed to the server but isn't directly linked to the main application

+      Default application functionality in an off-the-shelf application (or framework/template) that has been superficially hidden from the user but is still present on the server.

+      Old versions of files that have not been removed from the server.
+        Ex: Dynamic pages that contain vulnerabilities that have been fixed in the current version but can still be exploited in older versions

+      Config (and include files) containing sensitive data.
+        Ex: Database credentials

+      Source files from which the live app has been compiled

+      Comments/function names in the source code
+        Ex: "Need to test this function"
+            Auth function

+      Log files
+        Ex: Usernames, session tokens, URLs visited (for spidering), and actions performed.

+      Tools for finding hidden content
+        Burp Intruder
+          Utilize Burp yIntruder to do a brute force enumeration over common directory names

+      "Juicy" routes
+        /admin
+        /auth

+      Technique
+        Lets say you find content via burp intruder (acct registration page) that you don't find through spidering.
+It would be wise to try to sign up for an account (as this might be "hidden" functionality).